secret-sig/.github/profile/README.md

 ## **Definitions**

-* **Secret**: A piece of sensitive information that, if exposed, could pose a risk to an individual or organization.
+* **Secret**: Any piece of sensitive information that, if exposed, could pose a risk to an individual or organization.
 The sensitivity of a secret is highly contextual.
+  * Example:
-  * Example of a high-impact secret: A private key for signing software releases.
+    * High Impact: Private signing key for software releases
-  * Example of a contextual secret: An email address may be a secret in the context of a private employee list but public on a personal blog.
+    * Contextual: Email address (e.g. in private employee list vs on a personal blog)
-* **Leak**: The unauthorized or unintentional exposure of data.
-Not all exposed data constitutes a high-risk leak.
+* **Leak**: The unauthorized or unintentional exposure of a secret.
+Exposing non-sensitive data is not a leak.
+  * Examples:
-  * Example of a leak: A database of user credentials posted on a public forum.
+    * Leak: A database of user credentials posted on a public forum.
+    * Leak: SSH private key pushed to a public git repo
+    * Leak: Customer data posted into another customer's support ticket
-  * Example of non-leak data: A publicly shared, unused SSH key pair created for a tutorial is technically exposed data, but not a meaningful leak as it protects no sensitive system.
+    * Not a Leak: A publicly shared, _unused_ SSH key pair created _only_ for a tutorial
-* **Finding**: A potential secret identified by a scanner.
-A finding is not a confirmed leak until it has been validated.
+* **Finding**: A _potential_ secret identified by a scanner.
+A finding is not a confirmed secret until it has been validated.
-* **Verification**: The process of confirming that a finding meets the requirements of a secret through static analysis.
+* **Verification**: The process of confirming that something meets the requirements for a finding.
+Verification is part of the process of producing a finding.
-  * Example: A scanner flags a 40 character string in a file named `config.yaml`.
-Verification confirms this string matches the precise format of a GitHub personal access token.
-  * Example: A string is confirmed to match the `ddd-dd-dddd` format and is found near the keyword `ssn` in a log file.
+  * Examples:
+    * Length/format checks
+    * Entropy checks
+    * Filtering known false positives
+    * Keyword checks
+    * Contextual analysis
-* **Validation**: The process of determining if a verified finding is currently active through dynamic analysis.
+* **Validation**: The process of confirming that a finding is a true positive.
-  * Example: Following verification of a GitHub token, validation involves querying the GitHub API with that token to see if it authenticates successfully and what permissions it holds.
-A successful query validates the finding as a live leak.
-  * Example: The verified SSN is queried against the production customer database, confirming it belongs to a real customer.
+  It may not be possible to automate validation in every case.
+  * Examples:
+    * Successfully authenticating with a credential finding
+    * Confirming an SSN finding matches an SSN in the customer database
+    * Contacting the repository owner and asking